bethanycayeradcliff/spokenweb-pedagogy-workshop/pages/classroom-quick-start-guide.md

 ### Part 2: Setting up Your Classroom Project

+The AudiAnnotate application uses GitHub to access data and build project repositories.
+It does not store data, but rather, allows you to interact easily with data in GitHub through our application interface.
+To do this, AA creates a IIIF manifest that is stored in GitHub.
+This manifest includes the information you will provide when you build your project, upload a URL to an audiovisual item and associated metadata, and add annotation layers.

 1. You will need to have a GitHub account.
 To create an account on GitHub:
 - Navigate to GitHub.
 - You will provide a username, email address, and password to create your GitHub account.